Accrued Revenue or Accrued Income: Definition

-This requirement is imposed by the accrual principle that states that the revenues/incomes and expenses must be brought into account in the accounting period in which they are earned or incurred regardless of their receipt or payment.
+This requirement is imposed by the accrual principle.
+This states that the revenues/incomes and expenses must be brought into account in the accounting period in which they are earned or incurred, regardless of their receipt or payment.

-Accrued revenues are those revenues received for services completed or goods delivered that have not been recorded, necessitating the adjustment of entries and the inclusion of such items as interest revenue and rental revenue.
+Accrued revenues are revenues received for services completed or goods delivered that have not been recorded.
+This necessitates adjusting entries and the inclusion of items such as interest revenue and rental revenue.

 Journal Entry for Accrued Income/Revenue

-The journal entry required to accommodate an accrued income is:
+The journal entry needed to account for accrued income is:

-In.
-Mr. John’s case, the journal entry for accrued revenue or income would be:
+In John’s case, the journal entry for accrued revenue or income is shown below.

-Make an adjusting entry for this accrued revenue in the books of Fine Repairing Company on December 31, 2016.
+Make an adjusting entry for this accrued revenue item in the books of Fine Repairing Company on 31 December 2016.

-The Small Company makes an investment of $40,000 in Big company on July 1, 2016.
-This investment earns a 10% interest per anum.
-The Small company has neither received nor recorded any interest income relating to this investment till the end of its accounting period; December 31, 2016.
+Small Company makes an investment of $40,000 in Big Company on 1 July 2016.
+The investment earns 10% interest per anum.

-Make an adjusting entry in the books of Small Company for this accrued interest on investment in Big Company.
+Make an adjusting entry in the books of Small Company for this accrued interest item.